toolzakinbo/startup/notes.md

 -    Using middleware to add functionality
 -    npm install express to install express package. mediator and middleware.
 Middleware represents componentized pieces of functionality.

+-Data Services:
+-     using MongoDB to store data for the app
+-     when you do node index.js or database.js, it should return a json string
+-